New Year’s Eve Pet Safety: What Every Dog & Cat Owner Should Know

 4. Double-Check Collars, Tags & Microchips

 Make sure collars fit snugly and tags have current phone numbers.
 If your pet is microchipped, confirm the information is up to date.
 If they become scared and get out, this is their best chance of getting home quickly.
+Taking a few minutes now can help prevent heartbreak later.

 5. Secure Doors, Gates & Fences